salma-islam0/Template-3/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork this project and submit a pull request.

-## 📄 License
-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it as per the license.

 ## 📝 Acknowledgments
 - This project was done under the supervision of Gharbiya Hack Club monitors.
 - Inspired by modern web design trends.